 The Mangalores in The Fifth Element live this trope to the core, and it's used against them.
 When they have barricaded themselves in a room and demand to negotiate, Korben Dallas walks in and shoots the leader in the head, as Mangalores refuse to fight without a leader.
 This results in one of the mooks complaining, "No fair!", rather than shooting Dallas when they outnumber him five to one.

-Gene Autry, famous Singing Cowboy and only celebrity to have five stars on the Hollywood Walk of Fame, is known for having created the "Cowboy Code", a set of rules for cowboy characters in family friendly westerns — which is to say almost every character he ever played — to live by.
+Gene Autry, famous Singing Cowboy and only celebrity to have five stars on the Hollywood Walk of Fame, is known for having created the "Cowboy Code", a set of rules for cowboy characters in family friendly westerns which is to say almost every character he ever played to live by.
 The first of which falls straight into this trope; "Never shoot first, hit a smaller man, or take unfair advantage."
+Clint Eastwood's character uses a rather warped version of this in For a Few Dollars More.
+He allows three resting bandits to get to their feet so that they have a fair chance to go for their guns before he dispatches them with his Improbable Aiming Skills.
+The odd thing is that these men only try to attack him because he just declared his intention to shoot them all, and they otherwise would have continued to regard him as an ally.
+He planned to kill three non-hostile men in cold blood no matter what happened so why even give them the chance?

 In Ip Man 2, Master Hung keeps fighting in spite of his injuries because he will not willingly concede to the British.
 The Twister fatally wounds him for it.